3 Our Mental Shortcuts

 “Do you yearn to defend your own beliefs?
 Or do you yearn to see the world as clearly as you possibly can?” ~Julia Galef

-Let’s consider what you already know about your wicked problem.
+Let’s consider what you already know about your topic.
 You may be surprised at how little or how much you already know, but either way you will become more aware of your own background on the topic, and therefore more aware of what direction your cognitive biases might nudge you in.

 Construct a chart using the following directions: